aomlomics/labelmaker/README.md

 ## Execution

-Just run the command `generate_labels.py` with the required parameters:
+Just run the command `generate_labels.py` with the required parameters.

 ```
 ./generate_labels.py \